keegoo/opensaz/README.md

 `package.request.headers` is a hash.
 The keys is simply fields name of request header, but with a bit modification.

 e.g.:

     Accept          => :accept
     Accept-Charset  => :accept_charset
     Cookie          => :cookie
     ...

+Same with response headers.

-If a key(field) doesn't exist, it will be `nil` which is how hash works in Ruby.
+If a key(field) doesn't exist, it will be `x.request.headers[:weird] = nil` which is how hash works in Ruby.

 ## Development